 The Cake Making Process

-A very sturdy vanilla cake batter is the foundation of this coconut cake recipe.
-This isn’t your dainty, pinky finger kind of cake.
-It’s a cake that you could just bake and eat all on its own without anything else except for a dusting of powdered sugar.
-It’s that good.
 With a moist crumb and texture that is on the denser side, these cake layers easily cut in half if you choose to make thinner cake layers with more filling in between.
+I cover that in the recipe card.

-Layer Cake Fine Print:
+Layer Cake Fine Print

 - I prefer the cake to be in two layers.
 The original recipe calls for dividing the batter into three pans which means more cake and less filling.
 You decide.